Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Collider analysis

 The result for BP3, shown in the upper row of \cref{bp34}, is quite similar to that of BP2.
-In this case, the heavy Higgs mass is smaller, $m_H = 550~\mathrm{GeV}$, and therefore the resonant peak is shifted to lower $m_{hh}$.
+In this case, the heavy Higgs mass is smaller, $m_H = 558 \gev$, and therefore the resonant peak is shifted to lower $m_{hh}$.
 Due to the slope of the continuum contribution, we observe in the right plot that, after taking into account experimental uncertainties, the peak is enhanced compared to BP2.
-Consequently, there is also an enhancement in the significance, reaching $\zohh = 4.5$, meaning that the RxSM and SM cases can more easily be distinguished.
-Additionally, for BP3 the total cross-section is close to the SM result, which implies that by only considering the total cross-section this scenario might appear indistinguishable from the SM.
+However, this is compensated the reduction of the significance due to the smaller value of $\kala$, yielding $\zohh = 4.8$.
+Additionally, the total cross-section is closer to the SM result for BP3 than BP2, which implies that by only considering the total cross-section this scenario might be more complicated to distinguish from the SM.
 However, the differential cross-section allows us to differentiate the two models.

 Finally, the result for BP4 (lower row of \cref{bp34}) is similar to that of BP1.
 In this case, the coupling $\lambda_{hhH}$ is negative, which causes the interference around the resonant peak to have a dip–peak structure rather than a peak–dip structure.
 This suppresses the peak, making it indistinguishable from the continuum once experimental uncertainties are included.
 Moreover, $\kappa_\lambda$ is closer to its SM value, which reduces the modification of interference at low values of $m_{hh} \sim 400~\mathrm{GeV}$.
-In total, these two effects lead to a smaller significance, $\zohh = 3.5$.
+In total, these two effects lead to a smaller significance, $\zohh = 4.2$.
 This result is the lowest among the four considered benchmark points, however, it would still be sufficient to hint at the presence of new physics.
 A summary of the HL-LHC di-Higgs production cross-sections and the significances can be found in \cref{bpscross_lhc_ee}.

-In summary, while it may be difficult to probe scenarios in the RxSM with a SFOEWPT using the total cross-section $\sihh$, having access to the differential \mhh distributions would allow to investigate some of these scenarios and to distinguish them from the SM.
+In summary, while it may be difficult to probe scenarios in the RxSM with a SFOEWPT using the total cross-section $\sihh$, having access to the differential \mhh~distributions would allow to investigate some of these scenarios and to distinguish them from the SM.